BirWri/CS50BirWri/README.md

 I experienced great frustration as a result of unknowingly implementing different versions of Bootstrap, which didn't want to properly work together.
 I mixed versions of 3.4, 4.6 and 5.0.
 I eventually decided to use 4.6.

 The last lesson is concerning naming and the messages of my commits on GitHub.
 The importance of clear and precise naming of variables and functions saves so much time.
 A silly name for a variable can turn into a nightmare to track down or to know what it does.

+---
+### Conclusions

+Thank you CS50 for a wonderful course!
+I have learnt a lot and can't wait to continue to expand my knowledge!